It’s September. I don’t care what the weather forecast is, it is time to start thinking about Autumn baking!

 With such a flavour-infused pastry, I keep the filling simple: a couple of varieties of apples (Gala, Cortland, Spy etc), sliced, tossed with a tbsp of lemon, and flavoured with sugar, cinnamon and cloves.
 That’s it.
 No bitters (one of my signatures for a pie filling) no more herbs or spices.
 I just want the apple to be the star of the filling.
 All those other ingredients I can add if I’m doing a crumble etc. The reason I suggest using a variety of apples in one pie is this: use just one apple type that breaks down too easily, and you’ll have applesauce pie.
 Use too firm an apple variety, and it may never taste cooked through, they’ll remain crisp.
 But if you combine, then you’ll get the best of all worlds, the apples will work together to make a fabulous filling.
 Honestly, sometimes I will use whatever apples are in the bowl, not even remembering what varieties they are!
 And it always works.

 I baked one up the other day.
 The house smelled dreamy.
 A lovely way to welcome and shake Autumn’s hand.
 Why fight it, you know it’s coming.

-- Recipe for the Perfect Pie Crust (see link below)
+- Recipe for Perfect Pie Crust

-- 1 tbsp chopped fresh thyme
+- 1 tbsp fresh chopped thyme leaves

-- 1 tbsp fresh lemon juice (optional)
+- 1 tbsp fresh lemon juice

-- 3/4 cup granulated sugar (or coconut palm sugar)
+- 3/4 cup granulated sugar or coconut palm sugar

 - 1 tbsp cinnamon